Detecting DNA from bowel cancer cells using the Faecal Immunochemical Test (FIT)

 Grant award: £24,582

-Bowel cancer screening is one of the best ways to diagnose bowel cancer at an early stage, when treatment is more likely to be successful.
-Drs Theodoratou and Rufini are investigating whether it’s possible to find DNA from cancer cells in poo samples.
-If successful, this technique could potentially be used to improve screening and diagnosis of bowel cancer.
+Dr Theodoratou and Dr Rufini were investigating whether it’s possible to find DNA from cancer cells in poo samples, as a way to improve screening and diagnosis of bowel cancer.

 The challenge

-At the moment the national bowel cancer screening programmes in the UK all use tests that look for hidden blood in poo.
 However, blood could be a sign of another health problem and not all polyps or bowel cancers bleed, so testing for blood is not always reliable.
-The researchers are therefore investigating whether looking for DNA from cancer cells at the same time as testing for blood would be a better option.
+The researchers were investigating whether looking for DNA from cancer cells at the same time as testing for blood would be a better option.

 The science behind the project